My Path to Personal Knowledge Management (PKM)

 - Systematize preferences for reuse across environments (dotfile management)

-What once interests me but is no longer what I need:
+What once interested me but is no longer what I need:

 - Productivity optimization — I now work with my energy rather than rely on willpower